 Could the 'WHY' be more important than the 'WHAT' when it comes to food?
+The Mindful Cook shares some great advice on eating well.

 As I’ve got older, I’d like to think I’ve accepted my shape, well – some days?!?!
 I exercise to keep fit and I eat relatively healthily.
 Now don’t get me wrong, I’m no saint (I’ve just had 4 mini Toblerones while writing this) but I would like to understand why I spend so much time thinking about food and not always in a positive way??